 How many calories to lose weight?

-National guidelines recommend that for gradual weight loss, a reduction in calorie intake or an increase in activity levels equivalent to 500-600 kcal a day is required for a weekly weight loss of around 0.5kg (1lb).
+The national guidelines recommend that for gradual weight loss, a calorie deficit or an increase in activity levels equivalent to 500-600 kcal a day is required for a weekly weight loss of around 0.5kg (1lb).
 While this may be an effective way to kick-start your weight loss regime, it’s usually only helpful in the first few months, after which hormonal adaptations may hinder any further loss.

-As research progresses we’re beginning to understand that the theory of ‘calories in and calories out’ is an over simplification of the way our body uses energy.
-There are many other factors at play, including the type of foods we eat, how we prepare these foods, our own basal metabolic rate and even the type of bacteria that live in our gut.
+As research in this area evolves, we’re beginning to understand that the theory of ‘calories in and calories out’ is an over simplification of the way our body uses energy.
+There are many other factors at play, including the type of food we eat, how we prepare these foods, our own basal metabolic rate and even the type of bacteria that live in our gut.

 How can I reduce my calorie intake?

-Making a few savvy changes to how you eat can help cut the calories with minimal effort.
-Try:
+Making a few savvy changes to how you eat may help you achieve a calorie deficit with minimal effort.

-• Reduce high-fat and high-sugar foods, such as drinks, fried foods, cakes, biscuits and desserts
+3. Reduce high-fat and high-sugar foods, such as fried foods, cakes, biscuits and desserts.

-• Choose leaner cuts of meat and trim away any excess fat before cooking
+4. Choose lean cuts of meat and trim away any excess fat before cooking.

-• Understand what a healthy portion size is and stick to it
+6. Understand what a healthy portion size is.

-• Moderate the amount of alcohol you consume, and when you do drink choose options with a lower sugar content
+9. Limit the amount of alcohol you consume, and when you do enjoy a tipple, choose options with a lower sugar content.

 Is calorie counting safe for everyone?